ankan-mazumdar/Data-Analytics-Azure-End-To-End-Data-Engineering/README.md

 ![image](https://github.com/user-attachments/assets/8cdabd27-95f1-4613-8edb-aa2b21fb452c)

-2. **Storage and Data Factory Setup**
-   - Create an Azure Storage Account in your preferred region, enabling the hierarchical namespace for easy data management.
-   - Set up Azure Data Factory (ADF) within the same resource group and configure networking and encryption settings.

 3. **Data Extraction and Loading**
    - Extract data from a public API or a GitHub repository using Azure Data Factory.